 Released on June 25, 1982, and directed by Ridley Scott, Blade Runner is loosely based on the novel “Do Androids Dream of Electric Sheep” by Philip K. Dick.

-The film shows a dystopian future (2019) in which genetically engineered replicants are created to in work off-world colonies for the humans.
+The film shows a dystopian future (2019) in which genetically engineered replicants are created to work off-world colonies for humans.

 Those who disobeyed and leave their workplace are hunted down by Blade Runners.
 Blade Runner Deckard (Harrison Ford) who is tired of this work reluctantly agrees to work on one more case (a case that will make him question his beliefs).

-The film received mix reviews many on the negative side.
+The film received mixed reviews many on the negative side.
 That didn’t stop the movie from receiving numerous awards not only for the cinematography but also for the scores (soundtrack).

-The central themes of the film are the implications of technology on the environment, having control on the environment, examinations of human morals, and a revaluation of what it means to be human.
+The central themes of the film are the implications of technology on the environment, having control over the environment, examinations of human morals, and a revaluation of what it means to be human.

 As time went by the fandom increased and people began to understand Blade Runner.
-As many innovative and out of the box ideas, many couldn’t understand the film when it came out.
+As with many innovative and out-of-the-box ideas, many couldn’t understand the film when it came out.
 Now that misunderstanding seems distant.
 Overall it is a visually stunning Sci-Fi masterpiece.